mefranklin6/ExtronDatabaseConnector/README.md

 Create user account that the FastAPI app will use:
 Example: user named 'fast_api' with the password 'mypw', which will have INSERT (new write) and SELECT (read) privileges on the table 'testextron' in the database 'devdb'.
 Only grant the minimum amount of privileges needed.
 Also, please use a better password or consider a better system of authentication.
+The server IP should be the same as the bind address in `mysqld.cnf` that you set previously.
 - `CREATE USER 'fast_api'@'<your server IP>' IDENTIFIED BY 'mypw';`
 - `GRANT INSERT, SELECT ON devdb.testextron TO 'fast_api'@'<your server IP>';`
 - `FLUSH PRIVILEGES;`